jd-coderepos/bioassays-ie/readme.md

-## Bioassays in the Open Research Knowledge Graph.
-The ORKG-Assays Microservice.
+## Bioassays in the Open Research Knowledge Graph - ORKG-Assays Microservice

 #### This repository hosts supplementary data to the following publication